flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-air-conditioning.md

 # Custom Air Conditioning System

 ## System Description
-The Air Conditioning, Pressurization and Ventilation system (also known as Environmental Control System (ECS) or simply Air Conditioning System for convenience) regulates the temperature, pressure and airflow inside the aircraft.
+The air conditioning, pressurization and ventilation system (also known as Environmental Control System (ECS) or simply Air Conditioning System for convenience) regulates the temperature, pressure and airflow inside the aircraft.

 Its main functions are to maintain a high level of comfort for passengers and crew and to protect the aircraft systems that need it (like the avionics).